 Getting married is a big life move on its own.
-With that, comes moving in together, which is another big life move–and a big physical move.
-When you go from living alone to now living with you and another, you’re doubling the space and doubling the stuff.
+Now, you have to share space and stuff.
+With marriage, comes moving in together, which is another big life move–and a big physical move.
+When you go from living alone to now living with you and another, you’re doubling the space and the stuff.
 The process of consolidating it as well as meshing lifestyles can be stressful, but here’s how you can avoid some pain along the way (all of which should definitely be discussed before the wedding and before moving in).

 Before taking a giant leap into such a life changing decision, get on the same page with your partner about your financial situation.
 How will you divvy up the financial responsibilities not only for the move itself but for the rent, utilities, and decor?
 Will there be a combined account?
 An equal financial split?
 Talk it over.

-It is so important to know your new spouse stylistically so that you both can compromise on the look if your tastes are different.
+It’s so important to know your new spouse stylistically so that the both of you can compromise on the look of the place if your tastes are different.
 Some go for the fill-every-corner look, while others lean toward the extreme minimalist style.
-This is important because you need to know where you’re going to put any excess stuff; having enough storage is crucial.
+Knowing your partners taste is important because you need to know where you’re going to put any excess stuff; having enough storage is crucial.

 Moving is a great opportunity to shed clutter and maybe even make some money off of what you get rid of.
-Together, decide what you want to keep and what you can discard.
-Start those recycle, donate, keep, or sell piles.
+Together, decide what you want to keep and what you want to discard.
+Start those recycle, donate, keep, or sell piles!

 Measure your large items so that you can better plan for what will or will not fit in the new place.
 This will also help in making informed decisions when purchasing new stuff.

-For when there are excess belongings that may not have a place in the new place, make sure you prepare by having a storage plan–and not a traditional one.
+For when there are excess belongings that may not have a place in your new place, make sure to prepare by having a storage plan–and not a traditional one.
 Adding trips back and forth from a storage unit can make the moving process so much worse.
-A place like Callbox Storage is ideal for moments like these, as we do all the grunt work for you, and we do it in a transparent and organized way.
+A place like Callbox Storage is ideal for moments like these!
+We do all the grunt work for you and we do it in a transparent and organized way.
 We pick up the items, put them all into photo-inventory (which can be accessed through an online account), and then we deliver them as needed for free.